odoo/runbot/README.md

 ```

 You may [add valid ssh key linked to a github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
  to this user in order to clone the different repositories.
-You could clone in https but this may be a problem latter to access your ptivate repositories.
+You could clone in `https` but this may be a problem later to access your private repositories.
-It is important to clone the repo with the runbot user
+It is important to clone the repo with the runbot user:

 ```bash
 git clone --depth=1 --branch=15.0 git@github.com:odoo/odoo.git